forrestbao/MLClass/8_Deep_Learning/8_Deep_Learning.md

 - Depending your application, you may parallelize several units together.
 They run independently and "remember" different things.
 E.g., to predict the stock price of more than two companies.
 [See demo](https://colab.research.google.com/drive/1wl-5uofsShYJic0KQ5zapku_l8dHeJR2#scrollTo=QLnZp5Ia5ooR)

-- You could also stack LSTM layer along time-steps so your network can PROBABLY "remember" more complex things, e.g., [Lattic GRU](https://arxiv.org/pdf/1710.02254.pdf).
+- You could also stack LSTM layer along time-steps so your network can PROBABLY "remember" more complex things, e.g., [Lattic GRU](https://arxiv.org/pdf/1710.02254.pdf) or context-dependent language models in NLP.
 It differs from giving longer input sequences.

 - The term "cell" in literature is a unit.
 But in many ML frameworks, including [Tensorflow](https://www.tensorflow.org/api_docs/python/tf/compat/v1/nn/rnn_cell/RNNCell?hl=id), it could mean a layer of units.